Tianhe core module: Launch

-On 14 January 2021, CMSEO announced the beginning of the construction phase for China's three-module space station.
+On 14 January 2021, CMSA announced the beginning of the construction phase for China's three-module space station.
 The core module, Tianhe, passed a flight acceptance review.
 This core module provides living space and life support for astronauts and houses the outpost's power and propulsion elements.

 Tianhe launched on 29 April 2021, at 03:23:15 UTC atop a Long March 5B launch vehicle from the Wenchang Spacecraft Launch Site.
 After the core module was put into orbit, the empty first stage of its launch vehicle entered a temporary, uncontrolled failing orbit.
 Some concerns were raised over possible damage from debris of the uncontrolled re-entry: observations showed the rocket was tumbling, which complicates predictions about an eventual landing area, although the most likely outcome was a maritime impact.
 Parallels were made with respect to a previous launch in May 2020 which reportedly caused some damage in the Côte d'Ivoire.
-The rocket re-entered over the Arabian peninsula on 9 May at 02:24 UTC, landing in the Indian Ocean west of the Maldives according to the China Manned Space Engineering Office (CMSEO), with much of it having reportedly burned up prior to impact.
+The rocket re-entered over the Arabian peninsula on 9 May at 02:24 UTC, landing in the Indian Ocean west of the Maldives according to the CMSA, with much of it having reportedly burned up prior to impact.
 United States Space Command confirmed the re-entry location.

 The first spacecraft scheduled that visited the Tianhe core module was the Tianzhou 2 cargo resupply spacecraft on 29 May 2021, followed by Shenzhou 12, carrying a crew of three to the station on 17 June 2021.
 Tianzhou 3 and Shenzhou 13 were launched to the station on 20 September 2021 and 15 October 2021 respectively.

 Dockings

 Maneuvers

 On 1 July 2021, the space station performed a maneuver in response to a possible close encounter with the Starlink-1095 communications satellite.
-On 21 October 2021, the space station performed a maneuver in response to a possible close encounter with the Starlink-2305 communications satellite.
+Another maneuver was carried out on 21 October of the same year in response to a possible collision with Starlink-2305.